-In addition, BEWA administers the WA section of the national CPA Plan Your Own Enterprise competition.
+In addition, BEWA administers the WA section of the national Commonwealth Bank Plan Your Own Enterprise competition.

 Also BEWA is endeavouring to populate the members’ only resources section of this web site.
 This can only happen if members contribute their own resources to build a ‘community of contribution’ ethic that will benefit and support all members.

 In the future, as demands and/or resources change, so too will be the activities BEWA undertakes.